 Information about the School

 New members of our team have an opportunity to make a considerable impact on the future direction of this already highly successful, oversubscribed and vibrant girls’ Academy.
 Over the last three years we have been placed in the top 100 non-selective state schools in the country for our exam performance and 2016 saw another improvement in results, with the school achieving a Progress 8 score of 0.42, placing us in the top 11% of schools and an L3VA figure of 0.13, placing us in the top 16% of schools for A Level.
 Our approach with disadvantaged students has been acknowledged by the DfE and by the award of the Inclusion Mark.
-In 2013, Ofsted graded the school as Good in all areas.
+In May 2017, Ofsted graded the school as Outstanding in all areas.
 However, there is still much to do.
 We are fortunate that our girls want to learn and we enjoy the support of our parents, who rightly have high expectations of our work with their daughters.

 At Rosebery we strive to inspire and support every member of our community to achieve excellence through a love of learning and a desire to succeed.
 We challenge ourselves to continually improve and understand that endeavour and effort are central to meeting the highest of expectations.
 We are committed to creating a happy, purposeful and secure environment which provides the opportunity for all to develop and grow; to build confidence and self-belief; and to be enriched and stimulated so that we can all contribute significantly and positively to the Rosebery community and beyond.